Published by: Julia

 - Arugula Salad

-Two of my favorite dishes cooked the right way
+Two of my favourite dishes cooked the right way

 As you can see the list of what you will learn to make is a long one.
 If I were to tell you about everything I have learned from Thomas this time around, we would be here practically all day.
 It’s a long list.